-The fellow will rotate for one month of the 1st year with pediatric ID staff at Arnold Palmer.
+The fellow will rotate for one block of the 2nd year with pediatric ID staff at Orlando Health Arnold Palmer.
 The rotation will consist of a mix of both the inpatient and outpatient consults as well as follow-up visits.
 Exposure to HIV and other immunosuppressive disorders will be a critical part of the rotation, as will be exposure to infectious diseases more commonly seen in children.
 The liaison program director will direct the day-to-day activities of the ID fellows on this rotation.
 The fellow will be supervised closely by the pediatric ID attending, who will see all new consults and follow-up visits as indicated.

 Wound care and the use of HBO are almost completely neglected by ID fellowships.
 Most graduating fellows who enter private practice are shocked to learn that about one- fourth of their work (and income) relates to chronic wound management.
 We have a one month rotation early in the fellow's training so that this clinical expertise can be applied throughout their fellowship and beyond.